phaefelfinger/PiwigoDirectoryUploader/README.md

         The root url without tailing slash to your piwigo installation.
   -piwigoUser string
         The username to use during sync.
+  -removeImages
+        If set to true, images scheduled to delete will be removed from the piwigo server.
+Be sure you want to delete images before enabling this flag.
   -sqliteDb string
         The connection string to the sql lite database file. (default "./localstate.db")
 ```